-This story was published on 3 April 2019.
+This story was first published on 3 April 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The number of Australian regions with an unemployment rate below five per cent is at a six-year high, new data reveals.